Logo for Vibrationdamage.com

 On Damage Probabilities

-Vibration damage probability, as with many other quantities in science, basically follows an S-shaped "sigmoid curve", of the idealized sort shown at right, as vibration velocity (a measure of the vibration "intensity") increases.[7]
+Vibration damage probability, as with many other quantities in science, fundamentally follows an S-shaped "sigmoid curve", of the idealized sort shown at right, as vibration velocity (a measure of the vibration "intensity") increases.[7]
 Over a range of very low vibration velocities, no houses are damaged.
 At these low velocities, people may be able to feel the vibration, even though there is no visible effect on their homes.
 At the highest vibration velocities, virtually all homes experiencing the vibration are visibly damaged.
 Essentially all the people feeling such a high intensity vibration will be made distinctly uncomfortable by it.

 That point at the vertical center of the sigmoid curve, which represents 50% probability of damage in this setting, can occur at different vibration velocity values, depending on the type and severity of damage examined and the vibration source.
 For example, information from USBM RI 8507 indicates that, for a single, low or high frequency, blasting-caused, vibration lasting less than "a few seconds", 50% of homes will experience "threshold" damage (see below for a discussion of the definitions of damage descriptions) at a peak particle velocity (PPV) of about 2 in/sec.
 For "minor" damage, that 50% point is at about 5 in/sec, while for "major" damage, it is at about 6 in/sec.[15]
 At the 5% probability level ("two standard deviation confidence level", see Vibration Standards and Statistics and Vibration Damage in the CVDG Pro for more explanation of the role of statistical analysis in setting and applying vibration limits), the PPV for threshold damage from blasting vibrations is in the 0.5 - 0.7 in/sec range, based on the same data.
 The OSM and USBM RI 8507 limit of 0.75 in/sec (0.5 in/sec in USBM RI 8507 for homes with plastered walls) for mid-frequencies is, thus, set at a level which has approximately a 5% probability of bringing about damage from a single, blasting-caused, direct ground vibration lasting less than a "few seconds".